It's a day I carry with me, burned in my brain. It changed me. And I have a sick pit in my stomach each year as I am triggered by the tributes.

 I remember my 6'5" brother drop into a ball on the floor, as I ran to the kitchen sink to throw up.

-I remember hours dragging by, wavering between sheer grief and utter numbness.
+I remember the hours dragging by, wavering between sheer panic and utter numbness.

-I remember hearing the phone finally ring but feeling terrified to pick it up.
+I remember hearing the phone finally ring out but feeling terrified to pick it up.

 I remember hearing an operator ask if we would accept a collect call from John.

-I remember us screaming YES into the phone and hearing my father's voice on the other end.
+I remember us screaming YES into the phone receiver, hearing my dad's voice on the other end.

-I remember my mom telling him to keep walking to my aunt's apartment, more than 80 blocks away on the Upper East Side.
+I remember my mom telling him to keep walking to safety at my aunt's apartment, more than 80 blocks away on the Upper East Side.

-I remember the city being on lockdown with no one getting in or out.
+I remember the city being on instant lockdown with no one getting in or out.

-I remember leaving a voicemail for a good friend who worked at Aon on the upper floors of the Trade Center, worried the worst had happened to her.
+I remember leaving a shaky voicemail for a good friend, who worked at Aon on the upper floors of the Trade Center, fearing the worst had happened to her.

-I remember calling another good friend who's father was a chief in the FDNY, praying he would make it home.
+I remember calling another good friend, who's father was a chief in the FDNY, praying he would make it home.

 I remember our relief hours later when my father called again, safe at my aunt's apartment.

-I remember my aunt telling us he was dazed and covered in soot.
+I remember my aunt telling us he arrived dazed and covered in soot.

-I remember staying up all night long watching cable news, my mind racing yet completely unable to process the day's events.
+I remember being totally exhausted but staying up all night, wide-eyed and watching cable news, my mind racing yet completely unable to process the day's unthinkable events.

 I remember my dad coming home the following day in my uncle's clothes.